 Want to explore the world of 3D printer pens but are not yet an expert?

 There is an entire category of 3D printer pens made specifically for hobbyists.
 What sets these pens apart is that they are designed to work from the start with few changes.
 Typically, they have fewer options and controls than other pens, making them easier to use and calibrate.
 These 3D printer pens typically include hot nozzle technology that makes them easier to use.
 While not a great option for children, they are perfectly safe for adults who use them carefully.

 Manve 3D Printer pen

 One of the best 3D printer pens for hobbyists is the Manve Intelligent 3D Pen.
-Beginning at an impressively low $20, the Manve 3D Printer pen provides the same great experience as professional artist 3D printer pens without a lot of the options.
+The Manve 3D Printer pen provides the same great experience as professional artist 3D printer pens without a lot of the options.
 Far from removing quality, it makes the 3D printer pen easier to engage with.